 For some ailments, such as allergies, the flu, or a cold, people opt for over-the-counter (OTC) medications.
 OTC medications can cause some of the same side effects as prescription medicines; therefore, they also can impair your driving.

 If you're wondering whether it's legal for you to use marijuana, you're not alone.

 Currently, marijuana is illegal on a federal level; however, some states have passed their own laws related to the growth, possession, and distribution, as well as the medical use of marijuana.

-You can learn more about the current legality of marijuana from the Office of National Drug Control Policy's Marijuana Resource Center; however, keep in mind that experts still recognize the impairment side effects of marijuana and, regardless of where you live (or have ingested the drug), driving while impaired by marijuana is illegal if you have more than a certain amount of the plant's active ingredient tetrahydrocannabinol (THC) in your system.
+You can learn more about the current legality of marijuana from the Americans for Safe Access website; however, keep in mind that experts still recognize the impairment side effects of marijuana and, regardless of where you live (or have ingested the drug), driving while impaired by marijuana is illegal if you have more than a certain amount of the plant's active ingredient tetrahydrocannabinol (THC) in your system.

 Determining Impairment Levels

 Aside from states that measure the levels of marijuana in a person's system (see above), no standardized limit for drug impairment exists yet.
 Of course, similar tests can detect drugs in a person's system, which might help set a standardized limit in the future.